percona/k8spxc-docs/docs/cluster-wide.md

     $ kubectl run -i --rm --tty percona-client --image=percona:5.7 --restart=Never --env="POD_NAMESPACE=pxc" -- bash -il
     percona-client:/$ mysql -h cluster1-proxysql -uroot -proot_password
     ```

+!!! note

+    Some Kubernetes-based environments are specifically configured to have
+    communication across Namespaces is not allowed by default network policies.
+    In this case, you should specifically allow the Operator communication
+    across the needed Namespaces.
+Following the above example, you would need
+    to allow ingress traffic for the `pxc-operator` Namespace from the `pxc`
+    Namespace, and also from the `default` Namespace.
+You can do it with the
+    NetworkPolicy resource, specified in the YAML file as follows:

+    ```yaml
+    apiVersion: networking.k8s.io/v1
+    kind: NetworkPolicy
+    metadata:
+      name: percona
+      namespace: pxc-operator
+    spec:
+      ingress:
+      - from:
+        - namespaceSelector:
+            matchLabels:
+              kubernetes.io/metadata.name: pxc
+        - namespaceSelector:
+            matchLabels:
+              kubernetes.io/metadata.name: default
+      podSelector: {}
+      policyTypes:
+      - Ingress
+    ```

+    Don't forget to apply the resulting file with the usual `kubectl apply`
+    command.

+    You can find more details about Network Policies [in the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/network-policies/).